 In addition, the Chinese government operates a hotline parents can call to report any counterfeit baby products they may have encountered.
 This hotline allows the government to track down and shut down factories that produce these fake products.
 Not only do these regulations protect consumers, but they also are very welcome for legit brands that seek to protect themselves from these counterfeits.

 - The Pinghu Administration for Market Regulation (AMR) of Zhejiang province inspected and confiscated 16 Hegen baby bottles from a store in response to an official complaint.
-The administrative enforcement authority imposed fines worth RMB$25,000 as seller could not provide supplier qualification certificates or any proof regarding the legitimacy its products
+The administrative enforcement authority imposed fines worth RMB$25,000 as the seller could not provide supplier qualification certificates or any proof regarding the legitimacy of its products

 - In March 2020, police in Guangzhou tracked down and arrested two men who were falsifying production dates on milk powder product codes.
-The duo operated an underground factory where they worked with other employees to produce false information about the products’ origins as well authenticity seals from four popular brands of baby formula that are widely available across China
+The duo operated an underground factory where they worked with other employees to produce false information about the products’ origins as well as authenticity seals from four popular brands of baby formula that are widely available across China

-- In October 2019, the Shanghai Police Department collaborated with police officers from Guangdong and Henan province to raid 18 production and distribution premises that were involved in an illegal supply chain for baby care products.
+- In October 2019, the Shanghai Police Department collaborated with police officers from Guangdong and Henan provinces to raid 18 production and distribution premises that were involved in an illegal supply chain for baby care products.

 - The Joint Forces seized over 150,000 baby bottles and 200 million feeding bottle nipples with a retail value of 50 million RMB.
-32 suspects were arrested for counterfeiting registered trademarks as well selling illegal products
+32 suspects were arrested for counterfeiting registered trademarks as well as selling illegal products

 Babycare Counterfeits Goods Online: